 Safety First

 Speeding significantly increases the likeliness and severity of a crash.
-According to the National Highway Traffic Safety Administration, in 2019, speeding killed 9,478 people, accounting for 26% of all traffic fatalities that year.
+According to the latest stats from the National Highway Traffic Safety Administration, speeding killed 12,330 people in 2021.

 AAA implores all motorists to drive cautiously and within the speed limit.
 This is even more crucial when driving in hazardous conditions or past emergency vehicles.

-Not only is speeding dangerous, it will also hurt your wallet.
-You’ll have to pay the fine plus your car insurance costs will increase.
-CarInsurance.com recently found that auto insurance rates increase between 22% and 30% on average following a speeding ticket.
-This can result in hundreds of dollars of additional costs.
+Not only is speeding dangerous, it can also hurt your wallet.
+You’ll have to pay the fine, plus your car insurance will likely increase.

 Tell us your best speeding ticket excuse in the comments!